bugfender/BugfenderSDK-iOS/README.md

 #Installing Bugfender

 ## Using Cocoa Pods
-The easiest way to install Bugfender SDK for iOS is using CocoaPods.
+The easiest way to install Bugfender SDK for iOS in your project is using CocoaPods.
+Add the following line to your `Podfile` or create one:
 ```ruby
 pod 'BugfenderSDK', :git => 'https://github.com/bugfender/BugfenderSDK-iOS.git', :tag => '0.3.2'
 ```
+Then run `pod install`.

 The repository is not yet available in CocoaPods main repository as is under development.

 ## Manually